rbdannenberg/arco/doc/design.md

 integers.
 Normally, the integer will index arrays on both the client and Arco sides.
 The Arco side has an array of pointers to unit generators, the `ugen_table`.
-Unit generators (Ugens) are referenced by this table and the id is considered part of the Ugen.
-(The id is also an instance variable in the abstract Ugen class.)
-An invariant
+Unit generators (Ugens) are referenced by this table as well as by other unit generators.
+The id instance variable in the abstract Ugen class is the index in the `ugen_table`, and id servse as a "back-pointer" to the table.
+Reference counting is used and the table entry counts as one reference.
+Initially, the table entry points to the Ugen, and the reference count is 1, so it is up to the client to free the table entry in order to free the Ugen.
-holds: If ugen_table[i] is not NULL, then ugen_table[i] points to a Ugen ugen and ugen->id == i and ugen->refcount > 0.
-In addition, if ugen->reference becomes zero, there are no more references, so the ugen should be freed and ugen_table[i] should be freed.
+An invariant holds: If ugen_table[i] is not NULL, then ugen_table[i] points to a Ugen ugen and ugen->id == i and ugen->refcount > 0.
+In addition, if ugen->reference becomes zero, there are no more references, so the ugen should be freed and ugen_table[i] becomes NULL.

+The client may free the id at any time, leaving the Ugen to continue generating samples as long as some Ugen has a reference to it.
+(These "anonymous" Ugens are considered a feature, e.g., many Arco Ugens allow parameter values that are constant until updated, as opposed to being time-varying functions that need to be updated every sample.
+These "constant" parameters are represented by Ugens of class Const, so typically there are many Const Ugens that the client never needs to access again.
+Their id's can be freed and reused for other Ugens.)
+When an id is freed and the `ugen_table` entry is set to NULL, the Ugen's id is set to -id.
+(It could be set to a unique value like -1, but by using -id, the Ugen, if not deleted, might be inspected and the -id value tells us the original "name" of the Ugen, which might be helpful in debugging.)

 The `ugen_table` is not the only reference to a Ugen.
 Ugens are referenced directly by any unit generator that they are connected